tuxette/ecas23_randomforest/README.md

     - `ranger`
     - `reshape2`
     - `SISIR`
+    - `GENIE3`
+    - `igraph`
+    - `PRROC`
+    - `rfPermute`
     - `RLT` [GitHub Version 4.2.5](https://github.com/teazrq/RLT)

-    you can use the following commands to do that:
+    you can use the following commands (from within R) to do that:

     ``` r
     install.packages(c("ggplot2", "grf", "mlbench", "randomForest",
-                       "randomForestSRC", "ranger", "reshape2", "SISIR"))
+                       "randomForestSRC", "ranger", "reshape2", "SISIR",
+                       "GENIE3", "igraph", "PRROC", "rfPermute"))
     remotes::install_github("teazrq/RLT")
     ```

     for further information and in case of issues of installation of the `RLT` package, follow [Install the RLT
     package](https://teazrq.github.io/random-forests-tutorial/rlab/basics/packages.html#Install_the_RLT_Package).

+    On linux, some system dependencies (C++ librairies) might be needed too.

 5.  **Install Python** and the following **Python libraries**: